BugsInBurger/BugsInBurger/README.md

-                                                   thank you for 50 followers yay :)
+                                                   THANK YOU FOR 60 FOLLOWERS!! yay :)